EPCCed/benchio/README.md

 ## Building with selected backends

-MPI-IO, HDF5 and NetCDF backends can be disabled by commenting out the relevant `FFLAGS` lines in the `Makefile`. e.g. Commenting out: `FFLAGS+= -DWITH_NETCDF` will build the application with only MPI-IO and HDF5 support.
+POSIX (serial), MPI-IO, HDF5 and NetCDF backends can be disabled by commenting out the relevant `FFLAGS` lines in the `Makefile`. e.g. Commenting out:

-Disabling all backends will result in a serial (POSIX) I/O benchmark.
+`FFLAGS+= -DWITH_NETCDF` will build the application with only MPI-IO and HDF5 support.

 # Running